pradeep3sep/interviewquestion/README NodeJS.md

 View Layer - used for the graphical interface, ssr website, template to generate the view.
 Basically presenation logic

 FAT Model/THIN Controllers - Offload as much logic as possible into the models and keep the cotrollers as simple and lean as possible.

+// ----------------------- Aggregation---------------
+We basically define a pipeline that all documents from a certain collection go through where they are processed step by step in order to transform them into aggregated results. eg we use aggregation pipeline in order to calculate averages, min, max values self note - basically data k uper calcution kr k kuch naya data dena.